dart-archive/www.dartlang.org/src/site/articles/creating-streams/index.markdown

 You'll see that it stops counting while paused, and it resumes nicely afterwards.

-You must use both
-`onListen` and `onPause`
-to be notified of changes in pause state.
+You must use all of the listeners—`onListen`, `onCancel`, `onPause`, and `onResume`—to be notified of changes in pause state.
 The reason is that if the
-subscription and pause states both change at the same time, only the onListen callback is called.
+subscription and pause states both change at the same time, only the onListen or onCancel callback is called.

 ## Extending EventTransformStream